 Top: Road on a grass-covered sea-dike (photo by Vera van Bergeijk).
 Bottom-left: Wave overtopping on a grass-covered dike with a road on top (source: Tipner Lake Coastal Defences, 2019).
 Bottom-right: Erosion of the grass cover at the inner toe during field tests (source: Hoffmans, G. 2014).

 Motivation and practical challenge

-In the Netherlands, the introduction of multi-functional flood defences have led to an increase in the number of transitions on flood defences.
-Examples of these transitions are roads on grass-covered dikes (top photo) and geometrical changes such as horizontal berms and objects including stairs and trees.
+In the Netherlands, the introduction of multi-functional flood defences has led to an increase in the number of transitions on flood defences.
+Examples of these transitions are roads on grass-covered dikes (top photo) and geometrical changes such as berms and objects including stairs and trees.
 During storms, high waves can overtop the dikes and run down on the landward slope.
 The large forces of these overtopping waves lead to erosion of the grass cover (bottom-left photo).
 Once the cover is eroded, the core material of the dike starts to erode, weakening the dike and resulting in the end, in a dike breach.
 Wave overtopping was indeed one of the main failure mechanisms that led to dike failure during the flood of 1953.
-Recent experiments and numerical studies have shown that transitions are weak spots along the dike profile (bottom-right photo).
+Recent experiments and numerical studies have shown that transitions are weak spots along with the dike profile (bottom-right photo).
 At these locations, the erosion by overtopping waves starts.
 However, we do not know how these transitions affect the overtopping flow and dike cover erosion, thus it is hard to include transitions in current calculation methods for dike failure.

 - cover type: an asphalt road on a grass-covered dike.

-- geometry: slope changes such as a horizontal berm
+- geometry: slope changes such as a horizontal berm.

 - height differences: existing erosion holes or irregularities in the profile.